zoharharuv/enigma/README.md

 <br/>
 A subset demo for Enigma securities.

-The app was written as part of an interview assignment.
+The app was written as part of an interview assignment from Enigma securities.

+I've used the following technologies:
+Main: React, Redux, Thunk
+Design: Scss, Material UI

 ---